 WELCOME to nominihotels.com, Southern Shores property owners, residents, vacationers, and all others who love the beach town that artist, investor, and developer Frank Stick founded in the 1940s. . . .
 If you seek to preserve the low-density, single-family-dwelling residential district that makes Southern Shores uniquely appealing among Outer Banks towns, you have come to the right place.

-In fact, until lawyers intervened after word leaked out, SAGA was arrogant enough to advertise its (“single-family”) mini-hotels for rent through Carolina Designs as special event houses, with a maximum of 100 guests each!
+Despite the litigation, until a Southern Shores homeowner exposed its marketing, SAGA was arrogant enough to advertise its mini-hotels–which it claims are single-family homes–for rent through Carolina Designs as special event houses, with a maximum of 100 guests each!

 Gushed Carolina Designs’ online rental advertisement for “Transcendence,” the proposed mini-hotel at 134 Ocean Blvd., on March 6, 2019: “You won’t find an oceanfront event space like this anywhere else!”

 According to the March 6, 2019 Carolina Designs ad for “Aquadisiac,” which is the mini-hotel proposed for 98 Ocean Blvd., this special-event house already had seven weeklong bookings for 2019!

 MAKE NO MISTAKE: Just because SAGA has ignored the homeowners’ litigation and has been building at 98 and 134 Ocean Blvd. does not mean that it cannot still be stopped.

 If the homeowners prevail in their litigation, SAGA could be ordered by a judge to tear their construction down.